Dalton, Bengals send Broncos to sixth straight loss

+DENVER -- The Cincinnati Bengals hope they are at the beginning of a strong finish.

-DENVER -- Andy Dalton passed for three touchdowns and the Cincinnati Bengals hung on to beat the Denver Broncos 20-17 Sunday for their first win in the Mile High City in 42 years.
+Andy Dalton passed for three touchdowns and the Bengals hung on to beat the Denver Broncos 20-17 Sunday for their first win in the Mile High City in 42 years.

+“If we would have lost this one, it would have set us even further behind,” Dalton said.
+“Marvin (Lewis, the Bengals head coach) has talked about it, everybody’s talked about it.
+There’s a team that’s in the position that we’re in right now that gets hot every year.
+We’re doing everything we can to make it us.”

-Dalton completed 15 of 25 passes for 154 yards, including scoring passes to A.J.
+Dalton did his part toward that goal, completing 15 of 25 passes for 154 yards, including scoring passes to A.J.
 Green, Alex Erickson and tight end Tyler Kroft.

 Erickson got a step on cornerback Bradley Roby as they sprinted down the left sideline and Dalton hit him in stride for a 29-yard touchdown that gave Cincinnati a 13-7 halftime lead.